Episode 3 out now!

 "I was quite angry, not very nice to myself, constantly getting into trouble.
 I had quite a few incidents, self-harmed a lot, but now through listening to my music and through having discussions with staff I'm completely the opposite - I'll go to staff and explain how I feel, and I'll cry and let my emotions out."

 The patient also performs her song, 'Gamechanger' which features the lyric “I've got history, you don't know, time to move on, time to grow."
-Both the patient and her music therapist Val agree writing the song was a turning point in her recovery.
+Both the patient and her music technician Val agree writing the song was a turning point in her recovery.

 “The game-changer for her was the moment where she finally came to terms with the fact that being in hospital was just a blip in her life.
 Before that song she was more of the mind-set of – ‘that’s it, I have no hope, this is going to be my life’,” says Val.